nemethmik/cristina10/README.md

   - [Forget about the sample is available in Lit Playground](https://lit.dev/playground/#sample=docs/libraries/localization/runtime), check out the [localize/examples](https://github.com/lit/lit/tree/main/packages/localize/examples) provided in the GitHub repo of Lit.
   - Here are the steps to do:
     - In the source code use msg() function to sandwitch all string literals to be localized as explained in the sections [Making Templates Localizable](https://lit.dev/docs/libraries/localization/#making-templates-localizable), [Message Descriptions for Translators](https://lit.dev/docs/libraries/localization/#message-descriptions) and [Message Placeholders](https://lit.dev/docs/libraries/localization/#message-placeholders)
+      - The section on place holders is totally wrong, the correct format is:
+      **msg(str`${detail.person.firstName} added`)** where str is tagged literal function from the localize package.
+When you receive this error message `error TS2324: String literal with expressions must use the str tag` when running the *extract* command, then use this *str*.
     - Make a **lit-localize.json** according to the [example](https://github.com/lit/lit/blob/main/packages/localize/examples/runtime-ts/lit-localize.json).
 Here is my version using the [runtime](https://lit.dev/docs/libraries/localization/#runtime-mode) mode adopted from the example:
     ```json
     {